-The applicant is requesting a, Major Use Permit, Reclamation Planand a Certificate of Compliance for Sand Mining project suitable for Portland Cement Concrete (PCC) use.
-The project would convert the existing golf course to a sand mining operation over ten years in three phases.
+The applicant is requesting a Major Use Permit and Reclamation Plan for a Sand Mining project for the production of sand, suitable for Portland Cement Concrete (PCC) use, on 280 acres.
+The project would convert the existing Cottonwood golf course in three phases.
 The proposed project would produce 3.8 million cubic yards (5.7-million tons) of mineral resources and would have a maximum production limit of 570,000-tons (380,000 cubic yards) of construction grade aggregate per calendar year.
 Excavated material will total 4.7-million cubic yards with approximately 3.8-million cubic yards (5.7-million tons) of construction aggregate produced.
 As mining is completed in phases, the site will be progressively reclaimed and restored.
-The combined mineral extraction and reclamation project will affect approximately 244 acres of 280 acres in the Jamacha Valley.